 Davy Crockett Birthplace

 Tiny Limestone, TN is a sleepy backwater near the Nolichucky River, and while it isn’t the easiest place to find to begin with, it is of the blink-and-you’ll-miss-it variety even when driving directly through it.
 The town, south of Greeneville, has one thing going for it, though: it is home to David Crockett Birthplace State Historic Park.
 It was here, in 1786, that the Tennessee congressman and Alamo martyr was born.
 During my first visit, in 2016, a one-room replica cabin was built near the exact spot where it was believed that Crockett was born (on a bluff above the river).
 I returned two years later to hike along the river itself, and the cabin was no more.
 In its place, several smaller outbuildings were constructed, including a corn crib and a horse corral.
 The state park administrators, who are to be commended, are attempting to recreate the actual farmstead environment.
-It should be known that the park’s campground is one of the better ones in the state, and that the hiking trails on the grounds pass through some daunting thickets of poison ivy.
+It should be known that the park’s campground is one of the better ones in the state, and that the hiking trails on the grounds pass by some daunting thickets of poison ivy.

 All state parks have free admission; visit https://tnstateparks.com/parks/david-crockett-birthplace for information on pool hours and campground prices.